Macintosh 128K: Cooling

 The unit did not include a fan, relying instead on convective heat transfer, which made it quiet while in operation.
 Steve Jobs insisted that the Macintosh ship without a fan, which persisted until the introduction of the Macintosh SE in 1987.
-Jobs believed that computers equipped with fans tend to distract the user from completing work.
-Unfortunately, this was allegedly a source of many common, costly component failures in the first four Macintosh models.
+Jobs believed that computers equipped with fans tend to distract the user.
+However, this decision was allegedly a source of many common, costly component failures in the first four Macintosh models.
 This was enough of a problem to prompt the introduction of several third-party, external cooling fan solutions such as the MacFan, the Mac N Frost, the Fanny Mac and the Kensington System Saver.
-These units fitted inside the Macintosh's carrying-handle slot and produced a forced draft through the computer's existing ventilation holes.
+These units fit inside the Macintosh's carrying-handle slot and produced a forced draft through the computer's existing ventilation holes.

 Software

 The Macintosh shipped with the very first System and Finder application, known to the public as "System 1.0" (formally known as System 0.97 and Finder 1.0).
 The original Macintosh saw three upgrades to both before it was discontinued.
 Apple recommends System 2.0 and Finder 4.2, with System 3.2 and Finder 5.3 as the maximum.
 System 4.0 officially dropped support for the Macintosh 128K because it was distributed on 800 KB floppy disks, which could not be used by the 128K.

 The applications MacPaint and MacWrite were bundled with the Mac.
 Other programs available included MacProject, MacTerminal and Microsoft Word.
 Programming languages available at the time included MacBASIC, MacPascal and the Macintosh 68000 Development System.
 The Macintosh also came with a manual and a unique guided tour cassette tape which worked together with the guided tour diskette as a tutorial for both the Macintosh itself and the bundled applications, since most new Macintosh users had never used a mouse before, much less manipulated a graphical user interface.